 Women who work in the saffron crop support their families through this work.
 Atai says the proceeds will help her send her children to school, buy them nice clothes and other necessities.
 “We have worked hard and we will not sit idly by,” said Shafiqeh Attai, 40.
 They should ignore us, but we will not remain silent. “

-Afghanistan is the world’s largest producer of opium and heroin, accounting for 80 to 90 percent of global production.
+Afghanistan is the world’s largest producer of opium and drugs, accounting for 80 to 90 percent of global production.
 Afghan saffron is mostly grown in Herat Province.
 With a price of more than five thousand US dollars per kg, saffron is the most expensive spice in the world.
 It is used in dishes, perfumes, medicines, teas and even aphrodisiacs to increase sexual desire.
 Saffron is also called ‘red gold’.

 Cultivation of saffron